 It's just a simple mixture of flour, sugar, a pinch of nutmeg, and salt - and butter.
 I prefer to use butter that's room temperature or even melted, but you can certainly use cold butter and cut it in, or even frozen grated butter.
 There are many pastry and baking recipes that require the butter to be a certain consistency for a good result - but this streusel recipe isn't one of them.
 You might see other methods that do call for you to first freeze then grate the butter - I've tried that, I've also tried softened and melted butter.
 In my opinion, the end result isn't all that different - not enough of an improvement in texture to justify the extra steps of freezing and grating, or using a pastry cutter to handle cold butter.
 I'd rather just mix it in when it's soft.
 I'm lazy like that.

-A surprise addition
+A streusel crumb surprise addition

 The secret ingredient is a little crazy!
 But it really makes the streusel taste light, I think.
-Just a small splash of apple cider vinegar – only 1/2 to 1 tsp will make a difference.
+Just a small splash of apple cider vinegar - only ½ to 1 teaspoon will make a difference.
 Thoroughly mix it in and give it a tiny taste.
-You probably won’t be able to detect it, but it helps cut the richness of the butter and flour.
+You probably won't be able to detect it, but it helps cut the richness of the butter and flour.
 Not sure how it works, but it does.
-It’s a step that I don’t skip.
+It's a step that I don't skip.

 This recipe makes 2 cups of streusel topping.
 Just about perfect for a Strawberry Pie or a few loaves of Pumpkin Spice Bread.
 If you have extra, just freeze it!
 It thaws perfectly and you can top your muffins, or other desserts without having to make it again.